anik-chy/Face-Recognizer/README.md

 * Greets its known faces and asks for the information from unknown people
 * Automatically learns

-# To run it u have to install
+# To run it you have to install
   * python 2.7
   * cv2
   * numpy